BigMurph619/Murphleague-2025-Championship/README.md

-^^Update to draft results afterwards

 #Awards

 Title of the Murphleague 2025 Champion.
 Engraved Trophy, 5 Charizard Cards.
 Custom emotes from kipoterp.
-INSERT PICTURES BELOW.

 Additional awards provided from the Pledge Page.